Uniform observable error bounds of Trotter formulae for the semiclassical Schr\"odinger equation: Derivation of Table 1

 is of height 1.
 Such cancellation exists in general and we have the following height reduction lemma, which can be found in, e.g., \cite[Corrolary 6]{Singh2015} (see also \cite{IserlesKropielnickaSingh2018,IserlesKropielnickaSingh2019}).

-\begin{lem}[Height Reduction in Lie Algebra] \end{lem} This can be shown by straightforward calculations where the highest term is canceled.
+\begin{lemma}[Height Reduction in Lie Algebra] \end{lemma} This can be shown by straightforward calculations where the highest term is canceled.
 An immediate consequence of the lemma is that the highest height of the nested commutator with $(p+1)$-terms is $p$.
 In other words, the nested commutator of $p+1$ with the highest height

 is a $p$-th order differential operator and so is

 with the prefactor of $h$ being $h^{p-1}$.
 Under the meshing strategy with the number of spatial grids being fixed as $\Or(h^{-1})$, we have the discretization of the $p$-th derivative being $\Or(h^{-p})$.
 Therefore, the spatial discretization of \eqref{eq:h_comm_p_1} has the operator norm of $\Or(h^{p-1} h^{-p}) = \Or(h^{-1})$.